FireF4ng/C-Katana-Project/README.md

 For each team, the aim of the game is to gather the most Honor Points or to have the last man standing.

 ## The Characters
 Your character has a unique special ability.
-Each character also has a Resilience value, which tells you how many wounds you may suffer before being “Defeated”.
+Each character also has a Health value, which tells you how many wounds you may suffer before being “Defeated”.

 ### Harmless Characters
 You are considered “Harmless” in either of these situations:
-- You have no Resilience Points; or
+- You have no Health Points; or
 - You have no cards in your hand.
 If you are Harmless:
 - You cannot be the target of Weapon cards;